 Choose to keep your kids busy

-Kids who are active don’t have much time to indulge in debates, arguments, or finding faults.
+Kids who are active don’t have much time to indulge in debates, arguments, or find faults.
 Often kids who are bored are unhappy.
 It would be best if you kept your child busy by allowing them to do one or the other activity.

 All you need to do is distract your kids.